MarcAlx/gb/README.md

 <img src="./screenshots/views/features-showcase.gif" width="200">

-**Status** Games that don't need MBC supports or advance CPU tricks work, e.g Tetris, Tennis...
+**Status** Games that don't rely on advance CPU tricks or MBC-2-3-4-5 work, e.g Super Mario Land, Kirby Dream Land, Tetris, Tennis, F1 Race...

-**Under active development** (MBC support on the way!, ETA: when its done!).
+**Under active development** (MBC-2-3-4-5 support on the way!, ETA: when its done!).
 For now limited to GB, GBC support planned.

 This repo holds the front-end logic of the emulator for back-end logic (emulation code), see [GBKit](https://github.com/MarcAlx/GBKit).